Ever see another kid wipe his runny nose on the back of his hand, then keep playing with your daughter? Cringe.

 2. Use separate cups and utensils.

-Kids often share drinks and nibbles.
+Kids often share drinks and food.
 But when someone has a cold or the flu, that can spread viruses.

 Rubin recommends never sharing food or drinks, even if no one is sick.
 That makes the habit stick.
 Remember, people are often contagious before they start coughing or sniffling.

 The same goes for you.
-"Parents can set a good example by doing the same and practicing in front of their children," says Yvonne Maldonado, MD.
-She is chief of pediatric infectious diseases at Lucile Packard Children's Hospital in Palo Alto, Calif.
+"Parents can set a good example by doing the same and practicing in front of their children," says Yvonne Maldonado, MD, professor of pediatrics at Stanford School of Medicine.

 3. Cough into your arm.

-Teach your child to cough or sneeze into the crook of her arm, or inside of her elbow.
+Teach your child to cough or sneeze into the inside of her elbow.

-"In my opinion, the arm-crook sneeze/cough is the best public health invention since soap," says pediatrician David Hill, MD, author of Between Us Dads: A Father's Guide to Child Health.
+"In my opinion, the arm-crook sneeze/ cough is the best public health invention since soap," says pediatrician David Hill, MD.

 Show your child how.
 They should find it simple and silly enough to copy.